 INTERESTING INFO: The trail follows many old Roman roads

 Hiking the Slovenian Mountain trail will take you into a fairy tale book and lead you by beautiful lakes, Mediterranean vineyards and the mysterious Pohorje primaeval forest before ending in the coastal village of Ankaran.
 Much like the Camino there is a passport-like stamp book for the Slovenian Mountain trail, which is a great reminder of an awesome journey.

 INTERESTING INFO: The Slovenian Mountain trail is the oldest hiking track in Europe

-Mont Blanc is the highest mountain, at over 15,000′, in the European Union and home to one of the most popular hikes in Europe.
+Mont Blanc is the highest mountain, at over 15,000 feet, in the European Union and home to one of the most popular hiking trails in Europe.
 The Tour du Mont Blanc hike circles Mont Blanc and passes through France, Italy and Switzerland.
-The trail takes you through picturesque meadows with mountain views and forest to story book alpine villages.
+The trail takes you through picturesque meadows with mountain views and forest to storybook alpine villages.

 DISTANCE: 170km / 105m

 INTERESTING INFO: There is an Ultra-marathon every year along the Tour du Mont Blanc with winning times around 20 hours.